Cameron Brate: Tampa Bay Buccaneers (second stint)

+2015

-On September 22, 2015, the Tampa Bay Buccaneers signed Brate from the New Orleans Saints’ practice squad and to their active roster after Austin Seferian-Jenkins suffered a shoulder injury.
+On September 22, 2015, the Buccaneers signed Brate from the New Orleans Saints’ practice squad and to their active roster after Austin Seferian-Jenkins suffered a shoulder injury.
 The Buccaneers signed Brate to a one-year, $510,000 contract.
 Head coach Lovie Smith named Brate the third tight end on the depth chart, behind Luke Stocker and Brandon Myers.

 On November 1, 2015, Brate caught two passes for 48 yards and scored his first career touchdown during a 23–20 win at the Atlanta Falcons in Week 8.
 Brate caught his first career touchdown reception on a 20-yard pass by Jameis Winston during the second quarter.
 In Week 12, he caught a season-high five passes for 53 receiving yards and a touchdown during a 25–12 loss at the Indianapolis Colts.
 He finished the season with 23 receptions for 288 receiving yards and three touchdown receptions in 14 games and four starts.

 2016

 On January 6, 2016, the Tampa Bay Buccaneers fired head coach Lovie Smith after they finished the previous season with a 6–10 record.
 On January 15, 2016, the Tampa Bay Buccaneers announced their decision to promote offensive coordinator Dirk Koetter to head coach.
 Brate entered training camp slated as a backup tight end, but began challenging Austin Seferian-Jenkins for the starting role.
 Head coach Dirk Koetter named Brate one of the primary starting tight ends to begin the regular season, alongside Luke Stocker.

-On September 25, 2016, Brate caught five passes for 56 yards and two touchdowns during a 37–32 loss against the Los Angeles Rams in Week 3.
 In Week 10, he made a season-high seven receptions for 84 receiving yards and a touchdown as the Buccaneers defeated the Chicago Bears 36–10.
 On December 4, 2016, Brate made six catches for a season-high 86 receiving yards and a touchdown during a 28–21 win against the San Diego Chargers.
 On December 27, 2016, the Tampa Bay Buccaneers placed Brate on injured reserve due to a back injury.
 He finished the 2016 NFL season with 57 receptions for 660 receiving yards and eight touchdowns in 15 games and ten starts.
 Among NFL tight ends, Brate converted the highest percentage of red zone targets into touchdowns in 2016.